- Raccoons tend to eat differently in the summer than they do the winter. In the fall, raccoons have to stock up on fat due to the winter season.

 - Raccoons in the United States will tend to have a much different diet than a Raccoon found in Japan.

 Opportunism, at least in the ecological sense, is defined as the practice of acquiring food by practically any means necessary.
 Raccoons aren’t constrained by a single food source; instead, they have a choice in which food they want to eat at a given time.
+So, what do raccoons eat?

 It’s estimated that their diet is composed of a fairly even split between plant matter, invertebrates, and vertebrates.
 Plant matter is fairly easy to acquire outside of winter and, in some locations, their main source of food.